ECC-BFMC/Simulator/README.md

 ### Workspace Setup

-Both workspaces should be stored inside the `Documents` folder.
+Clone the repository inside the `Documents` folder (or perform a commit on the repository)

 #### 1. bfmc_workspace

-- Open a terminal in `bfmc_workspace` directory and run the following command:
+- Open a terminal in `~/Documents/BFMC_Simulator/bfmc_workspace` directory and run the following command:

 ```sh
 catkin_make